damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   <summary>Click to see the example!</summary>

   ```
-  Example of functional requirement that ADD-ONS of XYZ cargo provides for the food producers, as a stakeholder, to preserve the quality of food.
+  Example of the functional requirement that ADD-ONS of XYZ cargo provides for the food producers, as a stakeholder, to preserve the quality of food.

   In this example, we assumed a refrigerator on the ADD-ONS could help the food producers to cool down and preserve the temperature of food.

   So, we defined some  functional requirements (FR) based on this assumption that consist:

-    - FR1: To maintain the quality of food, food producer needs to main the material at cold temperature (between 3 °C and 10 °C) for short-term preservation (3h) or long-term preservation (24h).
+    - FR1: To maintain the quality of food, the food producer needs to main the material at cold temperature (between 3 °C and 10 °C) for short-term preservation (3h) or long-term preservation (24h).
     - FR2: ADD-ONS shall fix the internal ADD-ONS temperature for 7 °C.
     - FR3: To create a cold ambient in the cooling down system, the ADD-ONS shall compress the low temperature and pressured gas to start the cooling cycle.
     - FR4: the cooling down system shall control the pressure of exit hot gas